Medical, political and faith leaders demand scrutiny of Tasmania’s draft assisted suicide legislation

 The letter came on the heels of a leaked analysis ordered by Premier Gutwein which offered a damning review of the bill.

-ormer Governor of Tasmania and Chief Justice of the Supreme Court, the Hon.
+Former Governor of Tasmania and Chief Justice of the Supreme Court, the Hon.
 William Cox AC, has also written to members of the Legislative Council expressing deep concerns about the draft legislation.

-In his latest pastoral letter Archbishop Porteous criticised the lack of expert scrutiny of the bill through an independent inquiry process.
+In his latest pastoral letter Archbishop Porteous criticised the lack of expert scrutiny of the bill “through an independent inquiry process”.
 “Provisions of the bill go much further than existing legislation in Victoria and Western Australia,” he warned.

 Ben Smith, spokesperson for Live and Die Well, said that last-minute undisclosed amendments flagged by Mr Gaffney last Friday afternoon further confirm the need for a proper inquiry into the bill.

-that every other state that has enacted assisted suicide legislation, and those currently considering doing so, have at least conducted a substantial parliamentary inquiry over a period of at least 12 months before voting on such legislation.
+He pointed out that every other state that has enacted assisted suicide legislation, and those currently considering doing so, have at least conducted a substantial parliamentary inquiry over a period of at least 12 months before voting on such legislation.

-through the parliament with nothing more than sham-consultation on the principle of the bill, but nothing on the detail,” Mr Smith said.
+“Yet Mr Gaffney wants to rush his dangerous legislation through the parliament with nothing more than sham-consultation on the principle of the bill, but nothing on the detail,” Mr Smith said.

-ot concerned about the 33 points raised by the Premier’s and other government departments in response to the 157-page bill.
+Mr Gaffney said he was not concerned about the 33 points raised by the Premier’s and other government departments in response to the 157-page bill.

-mpressed with the bill itself, the fact that’s the only amount, and I would have thought there might have been more,” he told media.
+“I’m actually quite impressed with the bill itself, the fact that’s the only amount, and I would have thought there might have been more,” he told media.
 “Hopefully I will get access to heads of departments so I can talk to them about their concerns and address the issues.”

-includes questions over how a proposed Commissioner of Voluntary Assisted Dying would be funded, and the one-year implementation timeline at a time when Government resources are being pulled into dealing with the coronavirus pandemic.
+The leaked analysis includes questions over how a proposed Commissioner of Voluntary Assisted Dying would be funded, and the one-year implementation timeline at a time when Government resources are being pulled into dealing with the coronavirus pandemic.

+“The implementation time-frame of up to one year under current circumstances is insufficient,” it said.
 “Government departments have significant existing resources allocated to responding to COVID-19, which has an unpredictable future.”

 In its current state, assisted suicide in the state would be open to any competent adult with a serious incurable medical condition, excluding a mental health condition, who claims to have intolerable suffering, or is anticipating future intolerable suffering.
 The person would not need to be terminally ill.